15 Great Books to Read + GIVEAWAY

 12. Present Over Perfect: To anyone who’s ever felt overwhelmed by a busy schedule and desperate to catch a breath, this is your book.
 I walked away feeling warned of the dangers that will come if I walk down a path of trying to keep up and people please, especially when it comes to managing my time.
 It left me feeling empowered to take ownership over my life and the way I spend myself, and to steward it well.

 SOAK IN ALL THE DATING WISDOM (AND UNDERLINE EVERY WORD)

 13. Sacred Search: I wish I could personally meet Gary Thomas and thank him for writing this book.
 Navigating dating as a twenty-something in this day and age, I am profoundly thankful for each tidbit of truth tucked away in these pages.
 This book reframes the search for a spouse to make us ask ourselves not only who we should marry, but why.

 A FEW ON DECK

 Now, it’s GIVEAWAY time! 🎉 To one blog reader, I’ll be giving away a copy of Present Over Perfect, along with two other surprise titles from this list.
 Enter by commenting below with your email address and one reason why you’d love to read this book.
 For five extra entires, make sure you have liked my Facebook page and are following me on Twitter.
-Winner will be announced a week from today! ❤️
+UPDATE: Winner has been chosen and announced in the comments! ❤️